Skip to main content

 ⑦ The “Artist” may require the “Company” to properly fulfill the contract if the “Company’s” obligations under this contract are not properly fulfilled.
 However, the “Artist” shall not make unreasonable demands on the “Company” that exceed the purpose of this Agreement.

-"Article 6 of the SFEC sets out the rights and obligations of an "Artist" vis-à-vis a "Company".
+“Article 6 of the SFEC sets out the rights and obligations of an “Artist” vis-à-vis a “Company.”
 The rights of artists have indeed been strengthened after the enactment of the SFEC as compared to before the enactment of the SFEC.
-Prior to the enactment of the SFEC, artists were more subordinate to companies and had weaker rights than companies.
-The reason why the Company enters into this contract with the Artist is to receive the "Popular Culture Art Services" of the Artist, which is a fundamental part of the entertainment business.
+Before the enactment of the SFEC, artists were more subordinate to companies and had weaker rights than companies.
+The Company enters into this contract with the Artist to receive the “Popular Culture Art Services” of the Artist, a fundamental part of the entertainment business.
 However, the provision of these services by the Artist is a voluntary act.
-If the Artist refuses to provide the service based on his voluntariness, it is difficult for the Company to replace the Artist's service.
-Therefore, in order to avoid this risk as much as possible, the Company sometimes uses force to coerce the Artist, which has the side effect of violating the Artist's human rights, and such disputes often lead to the destruction of the relationship between the two parties.
+If the Artist refuses to provide the service based on his voluntariness, it is difficult for the Company to replace the Artist’s service.
+Therefore, to avoid this risk as much as possible, the Company sometimes uses force to coerce the Artist, which has the side effect of violating the Artist’s human rights, and such disputes often lead to the destruction of the relationship between the two parties.

-To reconcile these issues, SFEC stipulates in the contract that the Artist has the right to refuse unreasonable requests from the Company at the same time, the Artist is obligated to comply with the Company's legitimate requests to provide services.
+To reconcile these issues, SFEC stipulates in the contract that the Artist has the right to refuse unreasonable requests from the Company while being obligated to comply with the Company’s legitimate requests to provide services.

 In particular, the Artist is an irreplaceable “asset” of the Company.
 If the Artist, as a living person, causes social harm or violates something prohibited by law and is subject to legal punishment, the Company will suffer irreparable damage.
 Therefore, SFEC stipulates that the Artist should take care of him/herself and prohibits him/her from damaging the Company’s honor or reputation.

-It is also noteworthy that this revised SFEC clearly defines the issue of "tampering" by an "Artist".
-"Tampering" refers to an attempt by an "artist" to secretly transfer an exclusive contract to a competitor of the "management company" without the prior approval of the "company".
+Notably, this revised SFEC clearly defines the issue of “tampering” by an “Artist.”
+“Tampering” refers to an attempt by an “artist” to secretly transfer an exclusive contract to a competitor of the “management company” without the prior approval of the “company.”
 This issue became more prominent after the case of the K-pop idol group FIFTY FIFTY, and it can be seen as a result of the contract reflecting the situation that has been criticized as an immoral social problem.

-One of the important provisions of this clause is that it guarantees the Artist's right to access the Company's materials.
-This is important to the Artist because the Company receives the Artist's earnings on the Artist's behalf, and the Company is obligated to share the earnings between the Artist and the Company after deducting the Artist's "direct costs and expenses" initially incurred as a result of the Artist's activities.
+One of the essential provisions of this clause is that it guarantees the Artist’s right to access the Company’s materials.
+This is important to the Artist because the Company receives the Artist’s earnings on the Artist’s behalf, and the Company is obligated to share the earnings between the Artist and the Company after deducting the Artist’s “direct costs and expenses” initially incurred as a result of the Artist’s activities.
 In other words, the Artist and the Company are in a partnership.
-Therefore, the Company must transparently disclose to the Artist the income generated by the Artist and the costs and expenses directly incurred by the Company for the Artist's activities, then if the Company fails to disclose or misrepresents the information, it will cause serious and significant legal problems.
+Therefore, the Company must transparently disclose to the Artist the income generated by the Artist and the costs and expenses directly incurred by the Company for the Artist’s activities; then, if the Company fails to disclose or misrepresents the information, it will cause serious and significant legal problems.
 Almost all complaints and breakdowns in relationships between artists and companies arise from this issue.
-The artist is in a worse position than the company regarding receiving and distributing income.
-If the Artist requests to inspect or copy the Company's materials and the Company refuses without justifiable grounds, this can be a fairly serious reason for termination from the Artist's perspective.
-In the past, companies have often denied artists' requests to inspect or copy materials because they are "trade secrets," thus the SFEC clarifies this issue with the amendment and complements and provides a stronger legal basis for transparency.
+The Artist is worse than the Company in receiving and distributing income.
+If the Artist requests to inspect or copy the Company’s materials and the Company refuses without justifiable grounds, this can be a reasonably serious reason for termination from the Artist’s perspective.
+In the past, companies have often denied artists’ requests to inspect or copy materials because they are “trade secrets,” thus, the SFEC clarifies this issue with the amendment and complements and provides a more substantial legal basis for transparency.

 * Standard contract analysis continues in the series.